linux-application-whitelisting/fapolicyd/README.md

 where the application came from or whether its known to the system.
 Basically, anything in /bin gets bin_t type by default.
 So, it serves a different purpose.
 Fapolicyd by design cares solely about if this is a known application/library.

-3) Do we do integrity checks?
+These are complimentary security subsystems.

+3) Does the daemon check file integrity?

 Not today, but it's on the roadmap.

 4) This is only looking at location.
 Can't this be defeated by simply moving the files to another location?

 Yes, this is checking to see if this is a known file.
+Know files have a known location.
 The shipped policy prevents execution from /tmp, /var/tmp, and $HOME.
-So, where could you move the file to?
-And if you are thinking, well I have root permissions, I'll move the file somewhere else.
-OK, if you are root, you can change the rules or simply turn off the deamon.
+So, where could an unprivileged user move the file to?
+And if you are thinking, I have root permissions, I'll move the file somewhere else.
+OK, if you are root, you can change the rules or simply turn off the deamon, too.
+So, this is not designed to prevent root from doing things.

 5) How do you prevent race conditions on startup?
 Can something execute before the daemon takes control?

 The design is to take control before users can login.
-Users are the problem.
-They can install apps or do other things you wish to prevent.
+Users are the main problem being addressed.
+They can pip install apps to the home dir or do other things you wish to prevent.
 Only root can install things that run before login.
 And again, root can change the rules or turn off the daemon.
 That said, we have it in the roadmap to improve startup performance so that we take control earlir.
-But there is a limit to how early because trust sources need to be online first.
+But there is a limit to how early because trust sources need to be online before the daemon starts.

 NOTES